patchbanks/WaivOps-RTRO-DRM/README.md

 ## RTRO-DRM Dataset

-RTRO-DRM is an open audio dataset composed of a series of drum recordings in the style of 1980s retro music.
-The dataset contains 2138 raw audio loops recorded in uncompressed stereo WAV format.
-The files are predomiantly standard quality obtained during testing of a geneative music system currently under devleopment.
+RTRO-DRM is an open audio dataset composed of a series of drum recordings in the style of 1980s retro electronic music.
+The dataset comprises 2138 raw, unedited audio loops recorded in uncompressed stereo WAV format.
+These recordings were curated using an internal drum sample dataset and MIDI files sourced from a code-based music generation system, along with a MIDI transformer model trained on more than 30,000 MIDI files.
+The files primarily consist of recordings that may not meet conventional audio quality standards but can still be valuable for a range of applications and research projects.

 ## Dataset